 - You are pregnant – You can’t be let go for any reason related to your pregnancy (or need to nurse your baby).

 - You are 40 years of age or older – A business owner must not target older workers for layoffs or fire you for any cause related to your age.

 - A disability or injury – If you are unable to perform your job duties because of a disabling condition, the employer must work to accommodate the issue rather than fire you.
 You also cannot be let go because you filed a workers’ compensation claim.

 - You complained about illegal discrimination, safety concerns, or wage and hour practices at work – Whistleblower laws protect you from retaliation for reporting workplace violations.

 - You took time off work for a legally protected reason – You have the right to take family (FMLA) leave, military leave, or to miss work for jury duty.

 It is important to note that in Florida these wrongful termination laws apply only to employers with 15 or more employees.
-(The risks of working for a very small business include the employer’s right to fire you anytime, no questions asked.)
+If you work for a very small business, you might not have the same level of protection.

 Were You Fired for No Reason in Florida?

 Dismissal from your job impacts your livelihood, self-esteem, and future employment prospects.
 It can be frustrating if you have been fired or laid off, but it can be even more frustrating if you feel like you have been terminated wrongfully.

 If you believe you have been wrongfully terminated, seek help today from the knowledgeable employment law attorneys at Feldman Legal Group.
 Our top priority is to make sure your rights have been adequately protected, so give us a call today at (813) 639-9366.